Depleted Buckeyes unable to match Alabama, 52-24 - The Tribune

 “To me this is the ultimate team,” Saban said.
 “There is more togetherness on this team than on almost any team we’ve ever had.
 They’ve had to overcome and to persevere so much through this season, and they have done it magnificently.”

 Ohio State (7-1) just couldn’t keep up.
 Justin Fields, playing what might be his last game before heading to the NFL, passed for 194 yards and a touchdown.
-Whether Fields was 100 percent after taking a brutal hit to the side during his brilliant semifinal performance against Clemson was hard to know for sure.
+Whether Fields was 100% after taking a brutal hit to the side during his brilliant semifinal performance against Clemson was hard to know for sure.

+“I was able to be out there,” was all the junior quarterback would say.

-On the Buckeyes’ first drive, they lost star running back Trey Sermon to an injury and in a game they needed to be running at top speed, facing one of great offenses in recent history, they sputtered too much.
+On the Buckeyes’ first drive, they lost star running back Trey Sermon to an injury, and in a game they needed to be running at top speed, facing one of great offenses in recent history, they sputtered too much.
 Ohio State has never allowed more points in a bowl game.

+“I think there’s a feeling of, if you don’t score you’re going to get behind and then the pressure mounts,” Buckeyes coach Ryan Day said of facing the Tide’s prolific offense.

 Fans can debate which team in the Saban dynasty is best, but none will be more memorable than this group.

+“Everybody is so together,” Smith said.
+“People last year said the dynasty was over.
+We don’t stop.
+We just keep reloading.”

-The Tide finished perfect during a season that could not have been further from it as COVID-19 forced teams into quarantines and endless testing and uncertainty every single week with games played in mostly empty stadiums.
+After going a whole two seasons without winning a national title, the Tide finished perfect during a season that could not have been further from it.
+COVID-19 forced teams into quarantines and endless testing and uncertainty every single week with games played in mostly empty stadiums.

+“To me this team accomplished more than almost any team,” Saban said.
+“No disrespect to other teams we had but this team won 11 SEC games.
+No other team has done that.
+They won the SEC and went undefeated in the SEC and then they beat two great teams in the playoffs with no break.
+I think there’s going to be quite a bit to write about the legacy of this team.”

 Only about 15,000 fans were at Hard Rock Stadium, capacity 65,326, to see the last magnificent performance of Smith’s college career.

-The Heisman Trophy winner had catches for 12 catches for 215 yards and three touchdowns, all in the first half as the Crimson Tide bolted out to a 35-17 lead.
+The Heisman Trophy winner had catches for 12 catches for 215 yards and three touchdowns, all in the first half.

+“Heaven knows what he would have done if he played the whole game,” Saban said.

 Using an array of motions and misdirections, outgoing offensive coordinator Steve Sarkisian had Ohio State heads spinning trying to track down Smith.

-Sometimes it was simpler than that.
-On Smith’s third touchdown, he lined up in the slot, the closest to the line of three receivers on the left side.
-Smith cut quickly to the middle of the field and suddenly was matched up against a linebacker, whom he left in the dust for a 42-yard score with 41 seconds left in the second quarter.
+At one point, he suddenly was matched up against a linebacker, whom he left in the dust for a 42-yard score to make it 35-17 with 41 seconds left in the second quarter.

-Smith, who finished his freshman season by catching the 2017 national championship winning touchdown pass from Tua Tagovailoa, ended his Alabama career as the leading career receiver in Southeastern Conference history and the most outstanding offensive player of his third title game.
+Smith, who finished his freshman season by catching the 2017 national championship-winning touchdown pass from Tua Tagovailoa, ended his Alabama career as the leading career receiver in Southeastern Conference history and the most outstanding offensive player of his third title game.

 As for Sarkisian, he is on his way to Texas as the head coach.
-Longhorns fans had to have liked what they saw from their new playcaller.
+Longhorns fans had to have liked what they saw.
 If only he could bring Smith and his fellow Heisman contenders to Austin.

-Jones, who finished third in the Heisman voting, was 36 for 45 for a CFP championship-record 464 yards and five touchdowns, operating behind a line that had him rarely feeling rushed.
-Harris had 158 yards from scrimmage on 29 touches, scoring three times to give him an SEC record 30 touchdowns this season.
+Jones, who finished third in the Heisman voting, was 36 for 45 for a CFP championship-record 464 yards and five touchdowns.
+In one of maybe the most overlooked seasons a quarterback has ever played, Jones set a single-season record for passer efficiency rating at 203.

+Harris, who was fifth in the Heisman race, had 158 yards from scrimmage on 29 touches, scoring three times to give him an SEC record 30 touchdowns this season.

 Smith hardly played in the second half, leaving with an injury.
 He returned to the sideline in the fourth quarter with his right hand wrapped to the wrist, two fingers taped together, and wearing a Heisman mask.